saalfeldlab/n5-ij/README.md

 ## Details

-* This plugin supports images of up to 5 dimensions, and the datatypes supported by Imagej (`uint8`, `uint16`, `float32`) For higher dimensions and other datatypes, we recommend [n5-imglib2](https://github.com/saalfeldlab/n5-imglib2).
+* This plugin supports images of up to 5 dimensions, and the datatypes supported by ImageJ (`uint8`, `uint16`, `float32`) For higher dimensions and other datatypes, we recommend [n5-imglib2](https://github.com/saalfeldlab/n5-imglib2).

 * This plugin supports only the datatypes supported by ImageJ, namely uint8, uint16, and float32.
-For other datatypes[n5-imglib2](https://github.com/saalfeldlab/n5-imglib2).
+For other datatypes, use [n5-imglib2](https://github.com/saalfeldlab/n5-imglib2).

 ### Cloud writing benchmarks

-Below are a benchmarks for writing images of various sizes, block sizes, with increasing amount of parallelism.
+Below are benchmarks for writing images of various sizes, block sizes, and with increasing amount of parallelism.

 #### Amazon S3